newrelic/nr1-graphiql-notebook/README.md

 ## Usage

-The nr1-graphiql-notebook page provides a Jupyter-inspired GraphiQL Notebook utility.
+The nr1-graphiql-notebook page provides a Jupyter-inspired GraphiQL Notebook utility for exploring New Relic's [NerdGraph endpoint](https://docs.newrelic.com/docs/apis/graphql-api/tutorials/nerdgraph-graphiql-entities-api-tutorial).
 Notebooks are composed of cells.
 Each cell has a small GraphiQL instance and its own notes section and rendered output.

 Notebooks can be created, updated, saved and deleted.